-You Have a Deadline to File a Camp Fire Wrongful Death Claim in California
+You Have a Deadline to File a Wrongful Death Lawsuit in California

-In the majority of cases, there is a wrongful death Statute of Limitations to file a Camp Fire wrongful death claim.
-Family members have just two years from the date of death to file a wrongful death lawsuit in California.
+In the majority of cases, family members have just two years from the date of death to file a wrongful death lawsuit in California.
 Two years may seem like a long time; however, it is a very short period when you are building a case to prove the elements of a wrongful death action in California.
-Therefore, it is best to contact a California wrongful death attorney as soon as possible to discuss your Camp Fire wrongful death claim.
+Therefore, it is best to contact a California wrongful death attorney as soon as possible to discuss your case.

-Can I File a Camp Fire Wrongful Death Claim if My Family Member Died in a Mudslide or Flash Flood?
+Can I File a Wrongful Death Lawsuit if My Family Member Died in a Mudslide or Flash Flood?

 If you suspect that the death of your family member is linked to the Camp Fire in any way, it is worth your time to discuss your case with a wrongful death lawyer in Northern California.
 Those parties responsible for the Camp Fire and the dangers associated with the fire should be held accountable and liable for their negligent and reckless actions.
 Our law firm is dedicated to helping the Camp Fire victims file claims and seek compensation for their damages and losses, including the wrongful death of a loved one who died in the Camp Fire.